 Student Council is an organization conducted by students and supervised by adults.
 The purpose of the student council is to give students an opportunity to develop leadership by organizing and carrying out school activities and service projects.
 In addition to planning events that contribute to school spirit and community welfare, the student council is the voice of the student body.
 They help share student ideas, interests and concerns with the school wide community.

-Preschoolers enrolled at our Preschool/Children of The Woodlands are invited to enroll in various programs available to young children through ministries at The Woodlands United Methodist Church.
+Preschoolers are invited to enroll in various programs available to young children through ministries at The Woodlands United Methodist Church.
 Options have included Upward Sports and summer sports clinics, beginning music classes through The Woodlands Academy of Fine Arts and WOW Science Camp.
 For current offerings please check out The Woodlands United Methodist Church website.